-Joining the Chief Justice's dissent was Harlan Fiske Stone, who had been a member of the 6-3 majority in Schwimmer.
-Justice Stone recognized the clear distinction between the two cases.
-In fact, he prepared his own dissent in Macintosh based largely on that ground.
-Stone approved the decision to deny Schwimmer's application for citizenship because she made clear her intention to encourage others to resist the government's war policies.119 That fact of conduct, not the extremity of her political opinion, justified the result in her case.
-Indeed, Stone had urged Justice Butler to edit his opinion in Schwimmer to focus on the petitioner's behavior, rather than just her pacifist ideology.120 This belief/action distinction, familiar to the Court at least since 1879,121 drove Stone's reasoning.
-The reason that he did not deliver his own dissent in Macintosh was that the Chief Justice made the same point by declaring that Schwimmer stood on its own "special facts."122 Significantly, Stone did not distinguish the cases on the fact that Schwimmer's motivation for objection differed from Macintosh's.
+Joining the Chief Justice's dissent was Harlan Fiske Stone, who had been a member of the 6-3 majority in Schwimmer.117 Justice Stone recognized the clear distinction between the two cases.
+In fact, he prepared his own dissent in Macintosh based largely on that ground.118 Stone approved the decision to deny Schwimmer's application for citizenship because she made clear her intention to encourage others to resist the government's war

-That is not to say, however, that Stone was insensitive to the special circumstance of religious objection.
-As a member of the Board of Inquiry during World War I, Stone had occasion to entertain numerous claims of conRosika Schwimmer was a Hungarian-born linguist and atheist who made a career of lecturing others about the virtues of pacifism.
-When she refused to pledge to take up arms for the United States, the Supreme Court rejected her citizenship application.
-The Court later made no difference between religiousconscientious objection and atheist-conscientious objection in using Schwimmer as a precedent for Macintosh.
+Rosika Schwimmer was a Hungarian-born linguist and atheist who made a career of lecturing others about the virtues of pacifism.
+When she refused to pledge to take up arms for the United the Supreme States.
+Court rejected her citizenship application.
+The Court later made no difference between religiousconscientious objection atheist-conscientious objection in using Schwimmer as a precedent for Macintosh.